-Befoe long, Venerable Geshe-la founded another center in London, this time in the south of the city.
+Before long, Venerable Geshe-la founded another Centre in London, this time in the south of the city.
 Dorjechang Centre started in a modest terraced house in Wimbledon with a meditation room at the front where regular classes were held.
-But Venerable Geshe-la had a much bigger vision for this centre, including a Temple and city meditation spaces throughout London.
-With these developments in mind, he renamed the center Kadampa Meditation Centre London.
+But Venerable Geshe-la had a much bigger vision for this Centre, including a Temple and city meditation spaces throughout London.
+With these developments in mind, he renamed the Centre Kadampa Meditation Centre London.

 The Kadampa Temple in MOrden